University Endowed Chairs, Professorships and Faculty Fellowships

-- Coordinate Campus, College or Unit
+- System Campus, College or Unit

 - Responsible for keeping list of all chairs, professorships, and faculty fellowships including current holders and making it available to administration upon request.
 Responsible for reporting activities to the donor.

-- Coordinate Campus or Collegiate Development Officer
+- System Campus or Collegiate Development Officer

 - Coordinate fund raising efforts with recognized foundations.